 Motion Path

-• Timeline/Dopesheet: for handling Keyframes
+- Timeline/Dopesheet: for handling keyframes

-• Retime Graph: for managing the Layer's position on this Motion Path over time
+- Retime Graph: for managing the Layer's position on this Motion Path over time

 Each keyframe in the Position parameter of the Timeline is spatially represented by one of the Motion Path control points.

-If you select a keyframe in the timeline, the corresponding control point will also be selected in the Viewer.
+If you select a keyframe in the Timeline, the corresponding control point will also be selected in the Viewer.

-A Motion-Path is made up of several dots, each representing the Anchor Point position for each interpolated image between the two Keyframes.
+A Motion Path is made up of several dots, each representing the Anchor Point position for each interpolated image between the two keyframes.

 Note

-Creating two keyframes on Position Parameter produces a straight Motion-Path by default.
+Creating two keyframes on the Position Parameter produces a straight Motion Path by default.
 However, clicking on the first point brings up a yellow tangent.
+Moving this tangent will bend the trajectory.

 If you click on the last point, you won't see this tangent, as its handle is at the same place as the control point.